 Different models of MS-IR infrared cameras are available from Telops, covering the whole mid-infrared spectral range.
 The MS-IR VLW (very long wave 7.7-11.8µm) and MS-IR MW (midwave, 3.0-4.9µm) use 320x256 pixels MCT (Mercury-Cadmium-Telluride) and 640x512 pixels InSb focal plane array (FPA) detectors, respectively.
-They were held in oven set for few minutes at 150°C and then the minerals of interest were fed into the table, followed by recording of multispectral sequences.
+They were held in an oven set for a few minutes at 150°C and then the minerals of interest were fed into the table, followed by a recording of multispectral sequences.

 The MS-IR-HD is equipped with a high-definition 1280x1024 pixels FPA detector, whereas the MS-IR-FAST uses a fast 320x256 pixels FPA detector to acquire images at the fastest frame rate available.
 The MS-IR infrared cameras provide spectral information about the targets of interest by splitting the scene radiance into eight different spectral bands.
-The fast rotating filter wheel mechanism increases the frame rate of the camera and is operable in both fixed and rotating modes.
+The fast-rotating filter wheel mechanism increases the frame rate of the camera and is operable in both fixed and rotating modes.
 It provides a maximum effective frame rate of 800 Hz (100Hz per channel) by achieving a rotation speed of up to 6000rpm.
 All the MS-IR series cameras have the real-time radiometric and non-uniformity correction features based on Telops patented blackbody free correction technique.

 Instrumentation and Experimental Procedure

 This experiment used eight different filters to acquire spectral information.
 A neutral density filter occupied channel #1 and the associated frames represent broadband images.
 Depending on the spectral filter, acquisitions were performed utilizing the full FPA frame (320x256 pixels) at an integration time of 190- 400µs.
 The rotation speed set for the filter wheel was 1800rpm, resulting in an effective frame rate of 30 Hz/filter.
 All experiments used a circular 50mm Janos Varia lens.
 The spatial resolution achieved was 4mm2/pixel by placing the camera at a distance of 2m from the targets.
-Amethyst minerals, an iron pyrite (FeS2), and a hematite (Fe2O3) drill core contaminated with quartz (SiO2) veins were heated in oven for few minutes at 150°C. The minerals were then mounted on a table and multispectral sequences were subsequently recorded.
+Amethyst minerals, and iron pyrite (FeS2), and a hematite (Fe2O3) drill core contaminated with quartz (SiO2) veins were heated in an oven for a few minutes at 150°C. The minerals were then mounted on a table and multispectral sequences were subsequently recorded.

 Figure 2.
-Visible image of a hematite drill core contaminated with quartz veins (left), iron pyrite (center) and amethyst (right).
+Visible image of a hematite drill core contaminated with quartz veins (left), iron pyrite (center), and amethyst (right).

 The radiance transmission by spectral filters is typically over relatively wide spectral ranges.
-Radiometric calibration of multispectral cameras involves characterization of the detector and the responses of its optical components against known radiance values.
-Hence, the IBR procedure mostly involves integration of the Planck curve equation over a finite spectral range.
+Radiometric calibration of multispectral cameras involves the characterization of the detector and the responses of its optical components against known radiance values.
+Hence, the IBR procedure mostly involves the integration of the Planck curve equation over a finite spectral range.
 It is possible to estimate the IBR of a given target for each filter as per its spectral emissivity for known concentration and thermal contrast conditions, thereby enabling the improvement of the thermal contrast for a selected target through correlation of its estimated IBR profile with measured IBR profiles of individual pixels in a scene.

 Selective Absorption/Emission of IR Radiation

 Figure 3 shows the emissivity spectrum of quartz and each spectral filter’s transmittance curves convolved with the spectral response of the FPA detectors.
-In the 9.6 - 12 µm range, quartz is anticipated to act like a blackbody source and its self-emission will be function of its temperature as described by the Planck equation.
+In the 9.6 - 12 µm range, quartz is anticipated to act like a blackbody source and its self-emission will be a function of its temperature as described by the Planck equation.
 The most potent spectral bands for quartz characterization can be assumed to be relative to filters #2, #4 and #5.
 Figure 4 illustrates the individual response of each acquisition channel on a normalized scale.
 Normalizing each IBR with the corresponding IBR of a blackbody source at an arbitrary temperature of 90°C was done for comparison of the response of each individual filter with each other.
 This normalization procedure facilitates evaluating the potential of each spectral filter in the characterization of a specific target on a mutual basis.

 Figure 3.
 LWIR spectral emissivity of quartz (dark blue curve).
 The transmittance curves of each spectral filter used for the experiment are shown for evaluation purposes.

 The infrared images suggest the sparse dispersion of the quartz across the entire hematite drill core.
-A same kind of spectral filter response trend is seen for the amethyst mineral other than filter #2, wherein the signal is greater than expected.
+The same kind of spectral filter response trend is seen for the amethyst mineral other than filter #2, wherein the signal is greater than expected.
 The substantial difference in temperature between the amethyst mineral and the hematite drill core is illustrated in Figure 5.